vamsijuvvigunta/vamsijuvvigunta.github.io/ExpandedRecentWorkSummary.md

 ```
 ---

-The R&D portion of my sabbatical was about learning about the ML/GenAI/LLM side of things via web/mobile services.
+The R&D portion of my sabbatical was spent learning about ML/GenAI/LLM: by working toward a project delivered via web services.
 My goal was to explore and build up enough solutioning vocabulary in this new and exciting space: building a test-bed for experimentation was the first step.
 To keep me focused, I had chosen a concrete use cases of **text → animation** _(3D skeletal/IKE)_.
 The journey into these domains entailed a lot of switchbacks between breadth-first discovery and depth-first drill-downs.
 I also periodicaly refocussed on end-to-end progress so I wouldn't get stuck in rabbit holes.
 Consequently, many threads of exploratory study were being juggled, back-burnered, resumed or abandoned.
 The rapidly evolving landscape, while exciting, was also exhausting and frequently obsoleted my plans.
 Ultimately though, an agentic runtime based on a Pregel implementation seemed to be a key enabler: something that offered tantalizing possibilities for graph evolution and optimization in an LLM centered world.

 ## LinkedIn and Git

  - [LinkedIn Profile](https://www.linkedin.com/in/vamsidharjuvvigunta/)
  - [Github](https://github.com/vamsi-juvvi)

-## Python Experience
+## Python Experience - ML, LLM and related

- - ML/AI related Python
+ - Exploring Prompting techniques via OpenAI's chat interface in python.
+Deeplearning.ai courses.
+ - Parse the IMSDB _(dataset on HF containing movie scripts)_ into structured output using `gpt-4o-mini`.
+That eventually failed because OpenAI thought it violated a content-filter.
+Switched to writing a traditional ANTLR based parser to read the format instead (also using python)
+ - Exploring word embedding models and APIs
+ - Explore Gradio
+ - Explore various parts of an NLP pipeline

 ## Python experience - ANSYS Commercially shipped products

-I have extensive experience in production quality python code.
+I have good experience in production quality python code.
 I initiated and created the Python scripting framework used by all of Ansoft's simulation products _(Now ANSYS.
 Ansoft has been folded into ANSYS's electromagnetic simulation suite)_.
 The infrastructure work I did for this effort was non-trivial.
+Note that ANSYS/Ansoft has a huge installed base and used in practically every engineering, electronics and circuit-design company.
  - C++ runtime hosting .NET Runtime, taking care of keeping UI thread unblocked etc.
  - .NET runtime hosting the IronPython runtime
  - Bootstrapping _(think BIOS)_ C++ function pointers over to .NET and .NET functions over to C++.
 Both stored as opaque handles.
 An initial python module loaded at init time continues the initialization in python space.